dabolichin/ligence_task/SRS.md

 - System will handle images up to 100 Mb in size
 - The system will run on a single server environment initially
 - Network connectivity between services is reliable within the deployment environment
-- Users have modern web browsers supporting HTMX and Alpine.js
+- Users have modern web browsers supporting React and ES6 modules
 - Pixel modification algorithms maintain mathematical reversibility
 - File system has sufficient storage capacity for original and modified images
 - SQLite database is adequate for the expected concurrent load